Care and Responsibility of Service Animals

 Feeding, Walking and Disposing of Waste

-The owner’s university residence may be inspected for pests once a term, or as otherwise needed.
+The owner’s university residence may be inspected for pests once a semester, or as otherwise needed.
 If pests are detected, the residence will be treated using a university-approved pest control service.
-Pest-treatment expenses incurred above and beyond standard pest management in the residence halls will be the owner’s responsibility.
-Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are also the responsibility of the owner.
+Pest-treatment expenses incurred above and beyond standard pest management in the residence halls will be the responsibility of the owner.
+Additionally, cleaning and repair expenses incurred above and beyond standard cleaning and repair are the responsibility of the owner.